Columbiana County Infirmary

 The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

-In 1816, the state of Ohio passed a law that required counties to take care of the indigent and mentally ill within their borders.
+The state of Ohio passed a law that required counties to take care of the indigent and mentally ill within their borders in 1816.
 In Columbiana County, commissioners began planning for a county home, with the indigent to be admitted based on the recommendations of various trustees and commissioners of surrounding towns, doctors, and psychiatrists.

-Two-hundred acres of farmland was purchased near New Lisbon in 1829 for $3,100.
-3 The land contained a house which was ordered to be repaired, and a contract was awarded to Andrew Scott for $92.
+To that end, 200 acres of farmland was acquired near New Lisbon for $3,100 in 1829.
+3 The land contained a house which was ordered to be repaired, with a contract awarded to Andrew Scott for $92.
 Work included the chinking of the exterior brick with lime mortar, the construction of a new sill under the sleeping room, a new brick chimney, the installation of an enclosed staircase, the placement of new windows and doors.
 An inspection on March 23, 1830, noted the repairs were not conducted according to the contract.

-A small hospital, with three wards, each with ten beds, was added in 1936 by the Public Works Administration.
-1 Before the completion of the hospital, patients were sent to the Salem City Hospital in Salem.
+A small hospital with three wards and 30 beds was added in 1936 by the Public Works Administration.
+1 Prior to the completion of the hospital, patients were sent to the City Hospital in Salem.

-On December 12, 1960, the state Department of Industrial Relations ordered the county to discontinue occupancy of the county infirmary due to violations found during a state inspection on November 28.
-The administration building, primary residence, hospital building, and laundry and boiler building were all found to be deficient.
-The review also noted inadequate sanitary facilities and severe negligence of maintenance in the complex.
-The order gave the county 120 days to evacuate the residents.
-Two extensions to delay the county home’s closure were filed and granted.
+On December 12, 1960, the state Department of Industrial Relations ordered the county to discontinue occupancy of the county infirmary due to violations found during an inspection in November.
+The administration building, primary residence, hospital building, and laundry and boiler building were all found to be deficient and the review also noted inadequate sanitary facilities and the severe negligence of maintenance.
+The order gave the county 120 days to evacuate the residents but two extensions to delay the county home’s closure were granted.
 14

-In April, county commissioners sought $200,000 in federal Auxiliary Works Program funds for which the county would pay an equal amount of money for a new county infirmary.
-It was approved, financed with an even split of federal (PVA) and county funds.
-The ground was broken on April 17, 1964, for a one-story, 40-unit nursing home.
-6 8 9 The new facility, completed by Riley Construction of Alliance for $430,000 in mid-January 1965, was adjacent to the old county infirmary.
-8 The new building did not admit its first 20 residents until August 17 due to a lack of equipment.
-An open house was held in September.
+In April 1964, the county requested $200,000 in federal Auxiliary Works Program funds for which the county would pay an equal amount of money for a new county nursing facility.
+It was approved and the ground was broken for a one-story, 40-unit county nursing home on April 17, 1964.
+6 8 9 Built by Riley Construction of Alliance for $430,000, the new county home opened in mid-January 1965 but it was unable to admit its first 20 residents until August 17 due to a lack of equipment.
+8

-The Columbiana County Infirmary complex was demolished in 2016.
-The local Amish community saved materials that were deemed salvageable.
+The Columbiana County Infirmary complex was demolished in 2016, with components from the building salvaged by the Amish community for reuse.